goodtrailer/AdventTiC/README.md

 TiC 1.16.5 has pretty big changes from 1.12.2, such as modifier slots.
 Since 1.12.2 doesn't have modifier slots, I just selected slots based on what felt right.

-Some stats are based on values from the [official wiki](https://adventofascension.fandom.com/wiki/Third-Party_Mod_Integration/Tinker%27s_Construct), which sometimes conflicts with values from the [1.12.2 source](https://github.com/Tslat/Advent-Of-Ascension/tree/f6e05fc886ddc3d391a5f54e893cbdf9859ea939/source/hooks/tconstruct).
-Sometimes, I just preferred the wiki's values, even though they were wrong.

 Also, some modifiers/traits have received substantial changes because I felt like it, i.e. [Evil Pressure](src/main/java/goodtrailer/adventtic/traits/EvilPressureModifier.java).
-For Evil Pressure, I just thought the original implementaion made it completely underpowered and unusable.
+For Evil Pressure, I just thought the original implementaion made it completely underpowered and unusable, since it only procs once per mob on average.

 ### Credits
 This mod depends on: